fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 ## 4.5 Using APfMS – Languages – Field Mapping

 Multilingual apps are recommended first to users whose computers are configured for a language an app supports.
-To translate apps we at F&CO use the automatic translation feature on Microsoft's [Multilingual Application Toolkit](https://docs.microsoft.com/en-us/windows/apps/design/globalizing/use-mat) (see option #3 in that documentation).
+To translate apps, we at F&CO use the automatic translation feature on Microsoft's [Multilingual Application Toolkit](https://docs.microsoft.com/en-us/windows/apps/design/globalizing/use-mat) (see option #3 in that documentation).
 We highly recommend you translate your apps.

 Getting each language into the Microsoft Store web ingestion portal is *extremely* laborious.
 APfMS makes the publication of multilingual apps as fast as one language.
 Just upload one language during your required first *manual* publication of your app.
 Then on all subsequent updates use APfMS to include all your remaining languages.

 Microsoft apps specify the text contents of their XAML display elements in XML-formatted \*.RESX or \*.RESW files.
 For example, hi-IN (i.e. hindi lanuage with Indian culture) content files will appear in a directory 'hi-in\Resources.resw' file in your UWP project.
 The Multilingual Application Toolkit will translate an app's default RESX/W file through a translation "helper" format called [XLF/XLIFF](https://en.wikipedia.org/wiki/XLIFF), into new RESX/RESW files for each desired language translation.

-NOTE: **The text of your app's Store Posting should be multilingual to engage users not using your default langauge.
+NOTE: **The text of your app's Store Posting should be multilingual to engage users who are not using your default langauge.
 Adding the five (5) fields in section 4.5.2 below to an app's default RESX/RESW file, and creating translated RESX/RESW files will allow APfMS to upload a mutltilingual Store Posting for your app.
 See section 4.5.2 below.**

 Building your app in Visual Studio converts your app's XLF file(s) into the the RESX/RESW file(s) that your app uses for each display element's content.
 Whether your project depends on RESX or RESW doesn't affect APfMS which automatically uses the file type used by your project.
 If your app has translations in multiple XLF files then building with Visual Studio will produce a matching RESX/RESW file for each language's XLF file.

 ### 4.5.1 Required and Optional RESX/RESW File Fields

-APfMS searches each per-language RESX/RESW file for a few required and many optional fields for these Microsoft Store entries.  **These entries needed to publish in the Microsoft Store must appear in your original XLF file with the prefix "Publish_".**  For example, the required Microsoft Store "Description" text must appear in your XLF file as "Publish_Description".
+APfMS searches each per-language RESX/RESW file for a few required (and many optional) fields for these Microsoft Store entries.  **These entries that are necessary to publish in the Microsoft Store must appear in your original XLF file with the prefix "Publish_".**  For example, the required Microsoft Store "Description" text must appear in your XLF file as "Publish_Description".
 See the Required and Optional tables below for the full list of Microsoft Store entries that APfMS will read and display for you in this "Languages - Fields Mapping" tab.

 Elements lacking a matching RESX/RESW entry will appear blank.